Has Caitlyn Jenner Had Gender Reassignment Surgery?

-It’s been almost two years since Caitlyn Jenner, formerly known as Bruce Jenner, revealed her identity as a trans woman, so naturally, people are wondering if Jenner has had gender reassignment surgery by now.
+It’s been almost two years since Caitlyn Jenner, formerly known as Bruce Jenner, revealed her identity as a trans woman, so naturally people are wondering if Jenner has had gender reassignment surgery by now.
 Or, in other words, does Caitlyn Jenner still have a penis?

 Celebrity That had multiple cosmetic surgery: Bruce Jenner =Caitlyn Jenner.
 She looks beautiful what’s more important: SHE’s HAPPY❤???????????? pic.twitter.com/0jQWz3eEba